wiaio/slate/source/index.md

 userClient.subscribeToDeviceEvents(
 	"mndsf81knmsd9mndf",
-	function(err) {
+	function(err, event) {
 		// asynchronously called
 	}
 );

 ```

-> The above command returns status 200 OK when event has been created.
+> The above command returns an Event object when one has been received.

 This endpoint subscribes to device events.
 Requires a User token.